 If you enter a cave and observe bats, the information can be recorded on the second page of the field form.
 Here's some clarification on the species codes on the sheets: CORA = Corynorhinus rafinesquii or Rafinesque's Big-eared Bat LANO = Lasionycteris noctivagans or Silver-haired Bat MYLE = Myotis leibii or Small-footed Bat MYSO = Myotis sodalis or Indiana Bat COTO = Corynorhinus townsendii or Townsend's Big-eared Bat MYAU = Myotis austroriparius or Southeastern Myotis MYLU = Myotis lucifugus or Little Brown Bat PESU = Perymotis subflavus or Tri-colored Bat (formerly Eastern Pipistrelle) EPFU = Eptesicus fuscus or Big Brown Bat MYGR = Myotis grisescens or Gray Bat MYSE = Myotis septentrionalis or Northern Long-eared Bat UNK = Unknown species This species does not occur in Georgia Don't worry if you can't identify the species of bats you see.
 Just put them in the UNK category.
 Knowing how many bats are using a cave is important information and will allow us to prioritize survey efforts in the future.
 Take photos during surveys when possible.
 We are especially concerned with finding the locations of clustered bats.
 Please record the locations, approx size of the cluster and locations whenever possible.
-Using the WNS Cave Database Spreadsheet (Download Here: WNS_cave database_Georgia.xls It is not necessary to send in data after every field survey UNLESS WNS suspect bats are reported.
-If any WNS suspect bats are found, immediately report it to GA DNR using the contact information below.
+Using the WNS Cave Database Spreadsheet (Download HERE): It is not necessary to send in data after every field survey UNLESS WNS suspect bats are reported in a county where it has not previously been detected.
+Current information about WNS positive counties in Georgia can be found on the GA DNR WNS webpage.
+If any WNS suspect bats are found in new counties, immediately report it to GA DNR using the contact information below.
 The WNS Cave Database Spreadsheet should be used to record information from field data sheets for submission to GA DNR.
 If no WNS suspect bats are found during the season, you can send in the database with all your information in the spring.
 Please Report any Data Even if bats aren't observed at a site, that information is important to us.
 We are trying to better understand our hibernating bats in Georgia.
 Information on where bats aren't is nearly as important as information on where bats are.
 Reports from any cave visits can be included on the spreadsheet.
 Just indicate that no bats were observed.
 Spreadsheets and completed field forms can be submitted to Trina Morris using email or mailing address below.
-Trina Morris, Wildlife Biologist Georgia Dept. of Natural Resources Nongame Conservation Section 2065 U.S. Hwy.
+Trina Morris, Wildlife Biologist Georgia Dept. of Natural Resources Wildlife Conservation Section 2065 U.S. Hwy.
 278 S.E.
-Social Circle, GA 30025-4743 Office: 770-918-6411 Cell: 717-398-9271 GADNRBats@gadnr.org
+Social Circle, GA 30025-4743 Office: 706-557-3220 Office: 706-557-3220 Cell: 678-836-5769 GADNRBats@dnr.ga.gov